Cities across the United States have experienced the benefits of food trucks. Not Chicago.

 Food Truck Owners Stand Up for Economic Liberty

-Many people, after experiencing a legislative defeat, would give up their fight for economic liberty.
-But food truckers are resilient people who through their hard work and ingenuity have made something out of nothing.
-Rather than just accepting their fate, two Chicago-area food trucks are standing up to fight for their right to earn an honest living.
+Many people, after experiencing a legislative defeat, would have given up their fight for economic liberty.
+But food truckers are resilient people who through hard work and ingenuity made something out of nothing.
+Rather than just accepting their fate, two Chicago-area food trucks stood up to fight for their right to earn an honest living.

-Joining Greg and Kristin in their fight for food-truck freedom is entrepreneurial dynamo Laura Pekarik, who owns and operates the Cupcakes for Courage food truck.
+Greg and Kristin were joined in their fight for food-truck freedom by entrepreneurial dynamo Laura Pekarik, who owns and operates the Cupcakes for Courage food truck.
 When Laura’s sister, Kathryn, was diagnosed with non-Hodgkin’s Lymphoma, Laura and her mother quit their jobs to take care of her.
 During that time Kathryn and Laura created many new cupcakes recipes while Kathryn went through her cancer treatment.

 Open Markets, Open Opportunities: Legal Claims

-Greg, Kristin and Laura are bringing a legal challenge against parts of the city’s food-truck ordinance not because that challenge will be easy, but because it is right.
-Competition is the American Way; it makes us innovate, work hard, and serve better food, all of which benefits consumers.
-But local governments thwart that competition by enacting anti-competitive rules at the request of a few politically connected actors.
+Laura continues on the legal challenge against Chicago’s 200-foot rule and GPS requirement not because that challenge is easy, but because it is right.
+Competition is the American Way; it makes us innovate, work hard, and serve better food—all to the benefit of consumers.
+But local governments too often try to thwart that competition by enacting anti-competitive rules at the request of a few politically connected actors.

-What’s happened here is not just wrong; it’s unconstitutional.
+What happened Chicago is not only wrong; it’s unconstitutional.
 Governments exist to protect public health and safety, not pick winners and losers in the marketplace.
 Thankfully, the Due Process Clause of the Illinois Constitution protects all Illinoisans’ right to earn an honest living, and Illinois courts have repeatedly struck down laws that would “manage” competition on behalf of a preferred special-interest group.

 The Litigation Team